Henry A. Smith

-Dr. Henry A. Smith (1830 – August 16, 1915) was a physician, poet, legislator and early settler of Seattle, best known today for his flowery translation of a speech by Chief Seattle (or Sealth or Si'ahl) that is still in print.
+Henry A. Smith (1830 – August 16, 1915) was a physician, poet, legislator and an early settler of Seattle, best known today for his flowery translation of a speech by Chief Seattle (or Sealth or Si'ahl) that is still in print.

-In 1852, Dr. Smith traveled from Wooster, Ohio to Portland, Oregon Territory in a wagon train with his mother (Abigail Teaff Smith, b.
+In 1852, Smith traveled from Wooster, Ohio to Portland, Oregon Territory in a wagon train with his mother (Abigail Teaff Smith, b.
 1792) and sister.
 In 1853, he settled at the north end of Elliott Bay, at what came to be known as "Smith's Cove" (later Smith Cove), deciding that it was a likely spot for docks and that the flat area was a terminus for the perennially rumored transcontinental railroad.
 His mother staked the next claim north.
 Smith built a cabin and, the next year, an infirmary at what is today Grand Boulevard (Dravus Street) and 15th Avenue W.

-Seattle was at the time hilly and heavily forested; the only route to the main settlement was by small boat or canoe until Smith cut a trail through the woods.
-He is said to have known the local Indians well and had some command of local language.
+Seattle was at the time hilly and heavily forested; the only route to the main settlement was by a small boat or canoe until Smith cut a trail through the woods.
+He is said to have known the local Indians well and had some command of the local language.
 At the time of the Battle of Seattle (1856), the Smith Cove settlers fled for the safety of Seattle's block house.
-Their homes were burned and stock taken, except, according to some accounts, for Dr. Smith's cabin, apparently a result of his friendship with the locals.
+Their homes were burned and stock taken, except, according to some accounts, for Smith's cabin, apparently as a result of his friendship with the locals.

 Smith joined the Territorial Legislature as a Republican, and lobbied for a railroad.
 He farmed, invested in a general store, logging camps, and fruit orchards, and developed in land as far north as Smith Island, at the mouth of the Snohomish River.
 He made house calls throughout most of the Puget Sound area, often by canoe, and was appointed official physician for the Tulalip Indian Reservation.

 In 1862, Smith married Mary Phelan; they had seven children.
 She died in 1880.

 In 1887, with the arrival of the Seattle, Lake Shore and Eastern Railway Company, Smith sold most of his land, including about 1000 acre near Queen Anne Hill, and invested in buildings such as the London Hotel at the foot of Pike Street, and the Smith block (the 1900 block of 1st Avenue; not to be confused with Seattle's Smith Tower).
 He also served as the first superintendent of King County public schools.

 In the 1890s, Smith's railroad dreams bore fruit when the Great Northern Railway built a depot at Smith's Cove.
 Seattle's Pier 91 and related facilities now cover Smith's Cove.
 Wealth from this and other ventures made Smith at one time King County's largest taxpayer.

 He died in 1915, in the company of his five surviving daughters.